 System of government

 Australia and Bhutan have long enjoyed warm and friendly relations, predating the establishment of formal diplomatic relations on 14 September 2002.
-Mr Patrick Suckling is currently Ambassador-Designate to Bhutan (based in New Delhi).
-Mr Tim Fischer was appointed as Australia's Special Envoy to Bhutan in September 2008.
+The Australian High Commissioner to India (based in New Delhi) is accredited to Bhutan, while Bhutan’s Ambassador in Bangkok is accredited to Australia.

 Ms Catherine Harris AO PSM, based in Sydney, is the Honorary Consul for Bhutan in Australia.
 A second Honorary Consul for Queensland, Ms Leonore Guthrie Willie, was appointed in 2010.
-Bhutan's Ambassador in Bangkok is accredited to Australia.
-An Australia-Bhutan Friendship Association (ABFA) was launched on 3 March 2003 in Thimphu and continues to promote information exchanges and people-to-people links between the two countries.
-The Association of Bhutanese in Australia (Sydney) and Druk Melbourne are community groups drawn from the Bhutanese diaspora living in Australia.
+The Australia-Bhutan Friendship Association (ABFA) was launched on 3 March 2003 in Thimphu and continues to promote information exchanges and people-to-people links between the two countries.
+Bhutanese community associations have been established in Sydney, Canberra, Perth and Melbourne.

 Bilateral Trade and Economic Relationship

 Australia has a modest trade and investment relationship with Bhutan, with potential for greater links through the involvement of Australian companies in the education and skills sectors.
 Opportunities also exist in the agribusiness, ecotourism, infrastructure, resources and energy sectors, where demand for Australian expertise is growing.

 More information on development assistance to Bhutan.